Bullmastiffs are handsome, powerful guard dogs who need a very particular home.

 As guard dogs, they’ll try to “look after their owners”.
 So, most family homes aren’t for them, nor is a suburban life where their guarding instincts will be triggered all the time.
 A large house in the countryside with access to private land and one or two adult owners would be best!

 Once they reach maturity, a Bullmastiff can need lots of exercise and ongoing training.
-It’s essential for them to understand that you’re in control of all situations.
+They need to understand that you’re in control of all situations.
 Show them you’re a good leader and you’ll help them show kindness and how to make the right choices in social settings.

-This breed wouldn’t appear in my top ten of dog breeds suitable to live with children.
+This breed wouldn’t appear in my top ten dog breeds that are suitable to live with children.
 Bullmastiffs are a real handful to cope with until they hit maturity.
 You'll be putting up with lots of mouthing, jumping up and knocking kids over.
-It takes time and dedication to aid their development in order to keep them on the straight and narrow.
+It takes time and dedication to aid their development to keep them on the straight and narrow.

 Bullmastiffs are usually deeply affectionate with one owner, which is usually the person training them and spending time with them.